Kentucky Hot Brown Grilled Cheese Sandwich

 - Gently fold in the turkey, bacon and tomatoes.

-- Using the pecorino butter, butter the outside of each slice of bread, about 1/2 Tbsp per slice.
+Using the pecorino butter, butter the outside of each slice of bread, about 1/2 Tablespoon per slice.

 - Divide the filling between four of the slices of bread, packing it together, about a 1/2 cup in each.